endurodave/IntegrationTestFramework/README.md

 * [Asynchronous Multicast Delegates (C++03)](https://github.com/endurodave/AsyncMulticastDelegate) - A C++03 and higher compliant delegate library capable of targeting any callable function synchronously or asynchronously.

 ## Logger Subsystem
+A simple string logging subsystem is used to illustrated the integration test concepts.
 The `Logger` class is the subsystem public interface. `Logger` executes in its own thread of control.
 The `Write()` API is thread-safe.

 * `void Write(const std::string& msg)`